Listening to Your Employees

 We need a mission in life, whether we choose to serve ourselves or others is up to us.
 Personally, serving others is far more satisfying to me.
 I have done both, and in both, I learned to listen and listen intently, both to what was said, and what was not said.
 What is not said, is far too often a result of oppressive management or leadership styles.

-Failure to listen is often based on one's own fears or bias, the possibility that someone else might have a better idea, a better way, and in our worst-case scenario, take our very position.
+Failure to listen is often based on one's own fears or bias, the possibility that someone else might have a better idea, a better way, and in our worse-case scenarios, take our very position.
 We then protect our archaic, outdated agenda, and frustrate the very people that have been brought to us to take us to the next level.
 Employees must be reminded that they matter.

 You just might be surprised how many of your employees feel resentful that you don't listen or even care about the ideas that they have to improve their job function.
 When you do a job daily, day in and day out, you learn what is a waste of time, and what works.
 I know because I counsel people and I ask.
 Dissatisfaction is the result of not being regarded as valuable or acknowledge as relevant to the business and its' projects.

 Businesses and government agencies are continue to spin their wheels all the way until the train goes off the track.
 Have they forgotten that the objective is to make money and serve people?
 I think the answer lies at the top, what is the mindset of the leader?
 Is it a false promise of security that fosters insurance that their job can never be taken from them?
-I think it is.
-Very little listening goes on in these environments, customer, employer, or employee.
+I think in many cases it is disheartening and causes high turnover.
+Very little listening goes on in these environments between customers, employers, or employees.

 Listen and observe the next time you are in a county, state or federal office for "customer service".
 How often do you walk out feeling like anyone listened or helped you?
 Therein lies the proof.
 Only in a passport office did I experience any level of true professionalism comparable to the private sector.
 Mostly there are employees milling around doing little, although there may be a few exceptions.
 I haven't seen them often.